DaniVSainz/Cryptocurrency-Charting-Angular/auth-/README.md

 # Important
 Some icons are missing from the manifest and ngsw-config as setting up all the icons that will be replaced just felt useless.However you can still use
-the add to home feature from mobile.
+the add to home feature from mobile..